envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 #### Workflow
 1. The Infrastructure Administrator spawns an Envoy Gateway process and provides a Bootstrap Configuration as part of the commandline argument.
-2. *Optional* They can also configure a [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass) to modify default values defined in the Bootstrap Config amd further tweak aspects of the Envoy Proxy that will be provisioned by Envoy Gateway.
+2. They will configure a [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass), and optionally modify default values defined in the Bootstrap Config to further tweak aspects of the Envoy Proxy Loadbalancer service that will be provisioned by Envoy Gateway.
-3. They will configure a [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) linking it to a specific Envoy Gateway with information about traffic listener information such as hostnames, protocol and ports.
+3. They will configure a [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) linking it to a specific GatewayClass with information about which traffic to intercept such as hostnames, protocol and ports.
 Envoy Gateway consumes this configuration and provisions a new instance of Envoy Proxy with the paramters defined in the config.
 4. Application developers can now expose their APIs by configuring [HTTPRoute resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#httproute).
 These routes are attached to a specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) allowing application traffic to reach the upstream application using the Envoy Proxy instance mapped to the specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway).

 ### Components